apache/johnzon/src/site/markdown/index.md

 Note: as you can see you mainly just need to define a service with the id johnzon (same as in openejb-jar.xml) and you can reference other instances using $id for services and @id for resources.

+### JSON-B (not yet fully compliant)

+Johnzon provides a module johnzon-jsonb and jsonb-api implementing JSON-B standard based on Johnzon Mapper.

+It fully reuses the JSON-B as API.

 ### Websocket (beta)